[wind blowing – sheep sounds in the background]

 Dr. Biology: Right.
-So, these are the round worms?
+So, these are the roundworms?

 Dr. Biology: All right.
 You also talk about infections.
 In Ask A Biologist, both the website and this podcast, we often talk about infections.
 You can get an infection from a cut.
-You can get an infection from catching of a flu virus or a cold virus.
+You can get an infection from catching a flu virus or a cold virus.

 There's also bacteria.
-In this case we're talking about something different.
+In this case, we're talking about something different.
 We're talking about a parasite.
 What are the relationships out of that, and how does the body defend against the parasite versus when I get a virus?

 Andrea: The key distinction I'd like to draw here is the sheer size of these parasites.
 Viruses are just vanishingly small.
 You can't see them without the aid of very fancy microscopes.

-Worms on the other hand, can range in size to being meters long.
-Some of the tape worms that live in the gut are the most extraordinary in terms of their sheer size.
+Worms, on the other hand, can range in size to being meters long.
+Some of the tapeworms that live in the gut are the most extraordinary in terms of their sheer size.
 You do not need a microscope to see that.

 The worms that the sheep have are somewhere in between, but you definitely can see them with the naked eye.
 The key thing here is that they're living in the gut.
 They're living in the stomach, one of the many stomachs of sheep, and the challenge for the immune system is to push them out, basically push them toward the exit as it were.

-Whereas if your sheep are fighting a virus infection, it's much more a case of either getting a cell to gobble up that virus, getting an antibody, or other molecule to bind to a virus and stopping it in its tracks.
+Whereas if your sheep are fighting a virus infection, it's much more a case of either getting a cell to gobble up that virus, getting an antibody, or another molecule to bind to a virus and stopping it in its tracks.
 But those are too small.

 The molecules and cells that are really good in clearing a virus infection, they can't get any traction on these big parasites.
-And instead, basically on the immune system, co‑opts the gut physiology, the one way traffic through the gut and pushes the worms out the other end.
+And instead, basically on the immune system, co‑opts the gut physiology, the one-way traffic through the gut and pushes the worms out the other end.
 Mucus is a really big player in this.

 The mucus that is used as part of normal digestion anyway, gets ramped up to a high level and shoves the worms out the door.